JosephArmstrong314/JosephArmstrong314/README.md

 For my CS148 project course, I worked with a team of 7 CS students to develop a 2D puzzle platformer in Unity.
 This game requries players to solve puzzles using telekinetic powers to link objects to other objects or the player.
 This project won the Audience Choice Award, and my contributions to the team included Team Management, Git/GitHub Expert, Agile/Scrum Master, UI Development, and Game Designer.
 Having the most experience on the team, it was my priviledge to teach the rest of my teammates proper Git/GitHub protocols to maximize code organization, minimize merge conflicts, maintain an organized Kanban board, and facilitate a professional CI/CD pipeline.
 I had a phenomenal experience with my team Agile operations, including daily Standups, Scrum meetings, Sprint Planning, and Retrospectives.
 I wish to work with more teams like that in my career.
 Our game is available on itch.io: [Teleformer](https://qiruhu.itch.io/teleformer).
 Here is a snippet of our GitHub repo that I imported: [GitHub Project](https://github.com/JosephArmstrong314/Teleformer/tree/main).

-## Jeopardy | Web App
+## Pathfinder | Web App

-This was a small project tutorial to get me started with Web Development, utilizing the basic HTML, CSS, and JavaScript skeleton of many Web Applications.
-I will take these skills and improve onwards to a Personal Website built in React.
-Here is the website: [Jeopardy Game](https://josepharmstrong314.github.io/jeopardy-tutorial/), and here is the GitHub Repo: [GitHub Project](https://github.com/JosephArmstrong314/jeopardy-tutorial).
+This is an ongoing project where I develop a visualization tool for search algorithms.
+Built in React, this tool allows the user to place walls, resize the grid, and visualize the search algorithm.
+The tool is available here: [Pathfinder](https://josepharmstrong314.github.io/Pathfinder/), and here is the GitHub repo: [GitHub Project}(https://github.com/JosephArmstrong314/Pathfinder)

 ## Hotel Sentiment Analyzer | Web Scraper